 Our Purpose

-Our core purpose is giving disadvantaged children and young people opportunities to gain confidence and skills and improve their prospects while having fun and expressing themselves.
+Our core purpose is giving disadvantaged children and young people opportunities to gain confidence, skills and improve their prospects while having fun and expressing themselves.

-We develop and support children and young people referred to us by schools, charities, local authorities, youth justice, care providers and families.
+Through our Music for Wellbeing sessions, we develop and support children and young people referred to us by schools, charities, local authorities, agencies, care providers and families.
 Our facilities offer a safe, nurturing environment where they can express themselves, collaborate and explore their potential.

-We also work with vulnerable adults, provide music lessons to children who can’t access them at school and provide a launch pad for school-aged musicians, groups, producers and technicians.
+We provide music lessons to children who are unable to access them at school and adults who want to support our cause.
+We provide a launch pad for school-aged musicians, groups, producers and technicians.

-"Everyone who comes to Wrexham Sounds for music lessons is putting something back into the local community by contributing to our core work with disadvantaged young people."
+"Everyone who comes to Wrexham Sounds for music lessons is putting something back into the local community by contributing to our work with disadvantaged children and young people."

 Chris Lloyd, Chairman, Wrexham Sounds